 Incontinence can be prevented as well as cured, in several different ways.
 No matter what the cause is.
-Most people have heard of training and pelvic floor excersices.
-With the use of pinchballs the training becomes more effective.
-The sexologist gives advice.
+Most people have heard of training and pelvic floor exercises.
+Using Kegel balls makes the training more effective.
+Our sexologist advises.

-Although urinary incontinence affects between 10 and 25 percent of all women in Sweden it is easy to believe that you are alone with this problem.
+Although urinary incontinence affects between 10 and 25% of all women in Sweden, it’s easy to think that you’re alone with the problem.
 It may be because we rarely talk about it.
 Most types of incontinence can be prevented and cured with the help of exercise.
 We recommend Belladot Britt pelvic floor trainers with both beads and twine in silicone.
 They train and stimulate both the pelvic floor and the abdominal muscles.
-On the purchase you can also get a better sex life.
-Just as the rest of the body’s muscles age the abdominal muscles can get relaxed as we grow older.
+They may also improve your sex life.
+Just as the rest of the body’s muscles age, the abdominal muscles can get weaker as we grow older.
 Incontinence is therefore most common after menopause.
-Between 15 and 40 percent of women who passed menopause have problems with incontinence.
+Between 15 and 40% of women past menopause have problems with incontinence.
 In addition to age, there are several other causes of incontinence: